 Our approach uses only specifications for communications between components.
 The specifications are made up by several stereotypes, where interfaces play the major role.
-To On our design paradigm, interfaces are the only stereotype reuse implementations, other components can be aggregated. which contains methods.
+To reuse implementations, other components can be aggregated.
 Partial implementations are usually called support classes.
 This paradigm has certainly an overhead which is not appropriate for programming-in-the small, but for programming-in-the-large the advantages are show up: independence on concrete implementations of the environment and low version dependence.
-Additionally, this APIs which defined methods at an implementation class paradigm makes mixed language programming easy.
+Additionally, this paradigm makes mixed language programming easy.